NEKR1D/PC-OPTIMIZATION/README.md

 > [!NOTE]
 > - Example table shows a configuartion where HyperThreading is disabled, that sets high priority and seperates intterupts individually on usable threads for all MSI enabled devices.
 > - Do not use any threads on Core 0.
 Typically the default interrupt thread(s) for entire system IRQ/MSI etc. Bottleneck in many cases where OS, applications and games defaults to significant usage of this core/thread(s).
+> - In my own testing;
+>   - It is OK to apply multiple cores/threads to multiple devices where the devices typically do not have a lot of intterupt calls.
+Example, SATA/NVME.
+>   - It is OK to apply multiple cores/threads to one device.
+This resulted in better performance than assigning one core per device.
+Specifically for GPU and NIC which can have a lot of intterupt calls.

 ***
 <p align="center"> Plundered with ❤️ by NEKR1D </p>